top of page

 • Pastoral and practical support

-café and courtyard also provide a welcoming space for rest and support.
+We provide registration to night shelters.
+The Narthex café and courtyard also provide a welcoming space for rest and support.

 8b0461_00f13ac81f104e67a02f58872ed2098a~mv2.avif